andyrufasto/web-hugo/content/authors/admin/_index.md

 ---
 # Display name
-title: Alice Bighetti 吳恩達
+title: Andy Rufasto

 # Full name (for SEO)
-first_name: Alice
+first_name: Andy
-last_name: Bighetti
+last_name: Rufasto

 # Is this the primary user of the site?
 superuser: true